geoserver/geoserver-cloud/docs/src/developer-guide/build_instructions.md

 git clone --recurse-submodules git@github.com:geoserver/geoserver-cloud.git
 ```

-The `--recurse-submodules` argument is necessary for `clone` to populate the `config/` directory from the [geoserver/geoserver-cloud-config](https://github.com/geoserver/geoserver-cloud-config) repository, which is in turn required to build the Docker images.
+The `--recurse-submodules` argument is necessary for `clone` to populate two submodules:

+* `config/`, from the [geoserver/geoserver-cloud-config](https://github.com/geoserver/geoserver-cloud-config) repository, which is in turn required to build the Docker images.
+* `geoserver_submodule/geoserver`, a shallow checkout of the customized GeoServer branch from the [camptocamp/geoserver](https://github.com/camptocamp/geoserver) repository, required to build the upstream GeoServer dependencies (see [below](#note-on-custom-upstream-geoserver-version)).

 If you already cloned the repository without it, initialize the submodule with